spotfiresoftware/tibco-streaming-samples/web/prometheus-metrics/prometheus-metrics-app/README.md

 # Web: Prometheus Metrics Integration App

-How to integrate with Prometheus Metrics in Spotfire Streaming. - Application
+How to integrate with Prometheus Metrics in TIBCO Streaming. - Application

 * [prometheus-metrics-app](src/site/markdown/index.md)

 ---
-Copyright (c) 2018-2023 Cloud Software Group, Inc.
+Copyright (c) 2018-2025 Cloud Software Group, Inc.

 Redistribution and use in source and binary forms, with or without modification, are permitted provided that the following conditions are met: